Global Travel Toolkit

 Consistent with UNC System guidance, University-affiliated international travel requires prior approval.
-See below for steps for approval process.
+Please review and follow the Gillings international travel approval process and the required International Health and Evacuation Insurance below.

 - U.S. State Department – Travel Advisories: Travel Advisories (state.gov)